A high-efficiency and low-dissipation hybrid weighted essentially non-oscillatory scheme: Introduction

-A promising approach to overcome these drawbacks is using hybrid methods \cite{johnsen2010assessment, pirozzoli2011, li2010hybrid}.
-The key idea is switching or blending between the non-linear WENO scheme and the linear scheme according to a shock sensor or discontinuity detector.
-Generally, there are two approaches to apply the discontinuity detector.
-One is the trouble-cell detecting approach \cite{AdamsShariff96, pirozzoli2002conservative, li2010hybrid}, by which the trouble cells crossed by discontinuity are first detected by measuring the flow properties such as the density, pressure, entropy, etc., then the numerical fluxes at cell-faces of all the neighboring cells are computed by WENO scheme.
-Since the performance of this approach is strongly problem dependent, the choice of an effective discontinuity detector remains a problematic issue for complex applications.
-Another approach is applying the discontinuity detector in characteristic-wise \cite{ren2003characteristic, kim2005high, zhou2012family}, by which the numerical fluxes of characteristic variables obtained by WENO scheme is switched on or blended with that of the linear scheme, according to the discontinuity detector usually defined with the quantities corresponding to low- and high-order derivatives.
-Although discontinuity detector in the characteristic-wise approach is less problem dependent, very often multiple tunable parameters are still required to obtain more accurate or more robust solution for different problems.
-In addition, up to now, the computational efficiency in the characteristic-wise approach is either not considered, or is much less than that of the trouble-cell detecting approach.
+One promising approach to overcome these drawbacks is using hybrid methods which switch or blend between the numerically dissipative but stable non-linear WENO scheme and a less dissipative but more accurate linear scheme according to a shock sensor or discontinuity detector \cite{AdamsShariff96, johnsen2010assessment, pirozzoli2011, li2010hybrid}.
+Generally, there are two types of hybrid methods based on the trouble-cell hybridization \cite{AdamsShariff96} and the characteristic-wise hybridization \cite{ren2003characteristic}.
+In the trouble-cell hybridization, the trouble or discontinuity-crossing cells are first detected and tagged by measuring the flow properties such as density, velocity, pressure and entropy.
+Then the numerical fluxes at the cell-faces of trouble cells and their neighboring cells are computed by the WENO scheme.
+One issue of this hybridization is the lack of smooth transition between the linear and WENO schemes.
+This may be due to the suddenly introduced excessive numerical dissipation in the neighbors of trouble cells, or the very different numerical properties between the WENO scheme and the chosen linear scheme \cite{larsson2008stability}.
+Another issue is that the discontinuity detector based on flow properties may not be able to detect all discontinuities or multiple discontinuities closely located and, hence, lead to numerical instabilities \cite{kawai2008localized}.
+Furthermore, the performance, i.e. the overall numerical dissipation, numerical stability and computational efficiency, of the trouble-cell hybridization is strongly dependent on problem, grid resolution and discontinuity-detector parameter \cite{pirozzoli2011, li2010hybrid}.
+Compared to the trouble-cell hybridization, since the characteristic-wise hybridization switches between linear and WENO schemes at each cell face without taking account its neighboring cells and on each characteristic variable, it provides a much more smoother transition and is able to detect all possible discontinuities.
+Also, the discontinuity detector used usually measures the less problem-dependent non-dimensional quantities corresponding to the ratio between the combinations of the approximated low-order derivatives \cite{ren2003characteristic, kim2005high}, or the ratio between the approximated high- and low-order derivatives \cite{zhou2012family}.
+One issue of the characteristic-wise hybridization is that, when the solution is near critical points with zero low-order spatial derivatives, even the solution is still smooth, the discontinuity detector degenerates and switches on the WENO scheme.
+To overcome such difficulty, very often multiple dimensional parameters are still tuned to obtain more accurate or more stable solution for different problems.
+Another issue is that, up to now, the computational efficiency of the characteristic-wise hybridization usually is much less than that of the trouble-cell hybridization due to the large computational effort for the characteristic decomposition \cite{ren2003characteristic, kim2005high,zhou2012family}.